What it is: A casual, often unorganized talking and guessing game.

 If you have an iPod or computer and someone with an impressive music library, you could also play name that movie with soundtracks or movie scores.
 Just have one person play snippets of different songs and see who can name the movie the fastest.
 Our kids love this variation!

-Oh, and bonus if anyone can name the three movies quoted in this post’s picture!
+Oh, and bonus if anyone can name the three movies quoted in the post’s pictures!